How to Get Mothball Smell Out of Clothes – Nori Press

 Mothballs aren't just used to ward off moths; they can also be used to preserve clothing.
 The key to preventing mothball scents from getting into your favorite outfits lies in rotating your clothing regularly.
 This ensures that any lingering mothball scent dissipates quickly.

 • Sprinkle dried lavender flowers onto clothing while still damp.
-Lavender oil contains natural insect repellent properties.
+Lavender oil contains natural insect-repellent properties.

 • Store clothing in airtight containers such as shoe boxes, laundry baskets, or even old suitcases.
 Make sure to label each container clearly with the name of the contents.